felipebravom/AffectiveTweets/docs/contribute.md

 ### Implementing a JUnit Test

 To test the new filter we need to implement a [JUnit](https://junit.org/) test.
-A new filter test can extend  [AbstractFilterTest](https://github.com/Waikato/weka-trunk/blob/master/weka/src/test/java/weka/filters/AbstractFilterTest.java) provided by Weka as shown below:
+A new filter test can extend  [AbstractFilterTest](https://github.com/Waikato/weka-trunk/blob/master/weka/src/test/java/weka/filters/AbstractFilterTest.java), , which can be found in the Weka source code repository, as shown below: